 Mircea Eliade, The Sacred and the Profane , Harvest, 1959

 This photo is the final outcome of a glass casting of a snail.
 The Littorina Obtusata seasnail shells, the remains of their existence, gather in the gullies at low tide in their millions.
 It was also a response to lost of my mother, as a kind of memento mori (remember you have to die).
 After she lost her fight against cancer in 1993 she had no wish for a grave for us to tend.
 Acknowledging that we are finite creatures, that memories fade, in essence a quite acceptance of our mortality.
 Life is a short sensuous corporeality bounded by time.
-That eventually through those cosmic rhythms the glass cast will be tossed around, scarred and dissolve back into the sand it once holding only a faint imprint of its prior existence.
+That eventually through those cosmic rhythms the glass cast will be tossed around, scarred and dissolve back into the sand holding only a faint imprint of its prior existence.